-NSCAT data were obtained from the PO.DAAC at the Jet Propulsion Laboratory, Pasadena, CA. SSM/I swath data were obtained from the Global Hydrology Resource Center (GHRC) at the Global Hydrology and Climate Center.
-MRD completed this work at the Jet Propulsion Laboratory, California Institute of Technology, under contract to the National Aeronautic and Space Administration.
-Escat data were analyzed as part of ESA Study AO2.USA119.
-Matthew Willis helped process the SSM/I data.
-John Bamber kindly provided the Antarctic ERS-1 altimeter DEM for our use.
+NSCAT data were obtained from the PO.DAAC, Jet Propulsion Laboratory, Pasadena, CA. SSM/I swath data were obtained from the Global Hydrology Resource Center, Global Hydrology and Climate Center, Huntsville, AL. Escat data were analyzed as part of ESA Study AO2.USA119.
+The authors would like to thank M. Willis, who helped process the SSM/I data, and J. Bamber, who kindly provided the Antarctic ERS-1 altimeter DEM for their use.